taskcluster/taskcluster-lib-pulse/README.md

 # PulseConsumer

 A PulseConsumer declares a queue and listens for messages on that queue, invoking a callback for each message.
+Note that this does not support ephemeral (auto-delete / exclusive) queues.

 Construct a PulseConsumer with the async `consume` function: